WPBeginner

 Once you are done, click on the ‘Submit’ button to continue.

-However, if you are on Mac, then it will show you the contents of the file and will ask you to create it.
+However, if you are on a Mac, then it will show you the contents of the file and will ask you to create it.

 You will need to create this file in your website’s root folder.

 After creating the file, paste the text you copied earlier inside it.
-Next, you need to save the file and return back to WordPress installer to continue.
+Next, you need to save the file and return back to the WordPress installer to continue.

 In the next step, WordPress will ask you to provide information about your website.
 First, enter the title you want to use for this site.